-The term nonbinary has been used to describe several different concepts, and it is often used interchangeably with other terms such as genderqueer.
-This creates some confusion over what these terms mean and how they should be applied.
+The term nonbinary can describe several different concepts, and it is often used interchangeably with other terms such as genderqueer.
+This creates some confusion over what these terms mean and how a person should use them.

 This article will discuss the meaning of nonbinary gender identity and define the terminology surrounding it.

-Gender identity refers to how someone conceptualizes their gender, and it can be distinguished from their sexual orientation or, to an extent, their biological sex.
+Gender identity refers to how someone conceptualizes their gender, and it can be distinguished from their sexual orientation and their biological sex.

-This is usually determined by biological factors, including the anatomy of their sexual organs.
+This is usually determined by biological factors, such as the anatomy of their sexual organs.

-People may identify with a majority of the conventions associated with being either male or female, in these cases.
+In these cases, people may identify with a majority of the conventions associated with being either a man or a woman.

 This way of conceptualizing gender can broadly be described as binary.